-The short definition of a fuel-cell car is that it is a type of hybrid electric car that uses an on-board thermo-chemical device to produce electricity from hydrogen and oxygen and uses that electricity to power the electric motor.
+The short definition of a fuel cell vehicle is that it is a type of hybrid electric car that uses an on-board thermo-chemical device to produce electricity from hydrogen and oxygen and uses that electricity to power the electric motor.

 Instead of a battery-electric vehicle’s bulky, heavy and expensive battery pack that’s recharged from the power grid over a period of several hours, a fuel-cell electric car (FCEV) uses compressed hydrogen gas as its energy carrier.
 It is stored on the car in high-strength cylindrical tanks.

-The upside of a fuel-cell car is that its hydrogen storage tanks can be refilled in about 5 minutes, and can carry sufficient hydrogen to deliver 300 miles or range, making it competitive with gasoline and diesel vehicles in terms of range.
+The upside of a fuel cell vehicle is that its hydrogen storage tanks can be refilled in about 5 minutes, and can carry sufficient hydrogen to deliver 300 miles or range, making it competitive with gasoline and diesel vehicles in terms of range.